linto-ai/documentation-website/docs/skills/components.md

 <!-- tabs:start -->

 #### ** LinTO Node **
-LinTO-Node is a classic node style
+LinTO-Node is the classic node style

 ### Example use
 ```js